 Noahides are Gentiles (non-Jews) who follow what are called the Seven Noahide Laws.
 The laws are "Noahide" because the seventh was given to Noah.
 Thus these moral and religious laws are universally binding on all men and women, of every nation.

-No matter what the religion, there's always someone with something to say against it.
-Here is where you will find those people, and what they have to say.
 If you have an "Opposing Views" website you wish to submit, please submit it to one of the subcategories listed if your site will fit under one of them.
 If your site is about a religion not listed, submit it to this category, and a subcategory will be made for that religion upon acceptance of your site.

 Pagan is a label on a group of religions.
 It covers both the resurrection, recreation or revival of old pre-Christian religions (often defined from the perspective of the Roman empire) but also covers new religions who have adopted the label.
 Some pagans are polytheistic and believe in a whole pantheon of gods, spirits and so on while others may believe in just two gods (usually a male and female) and some are monotheistic.